 The stability criterion is proposed based on several comments from stakeholders that pointed out the concerns related to unstable products.
 A stability requirement can help prevent the introduction of materials that have hardly undergone any treatment (e.g. so-called "shred-and-spread" compost).
 Furthermore, greenhouse gas emissions may occur during transport and storage of all compost and digestate materials.
-The limits proposed are the values required to classify a product as 'stable' according to those standards.
+The limits proposed were the values required to classify a product as 'stable' according to those standards.
 This criterion is also aimed at retaining and standardizing the current criterion of provision of information, where a statement about the stability of organic matter (stable or very stable) by national or international standard is required.

-On the other hand, a maximum C/N ratio is recommended, as indicator of the decomposition of the organic matter in the soil improver and its grade of stability and maturity.
-C/N ratio illustrates the equilibrium between the most important constituents of organic matter.
-It is often used in literature as indicator of stability and maturity, and thresholds have been suggested between 10 and 20.
-A value of 15 is proposed in line to the requirements that are currently under discussion in the revision of the Fertilizer Regulation.
+On the other hand, a maximum C/N ratio was recommended, as indicator of the decomposition of the organic matter in the soil improver and its grade of stability and maturity.